rohit1026/COIT20246-journal-Rohit-Prajapati/week7.md

 ### Contribution Comparison

-According to the GitHub Contributors page, the repository currently shows **38 commits** from the contributor `rohit1026`.
+According to the GitHub Contributors page, the repository currently shows **38 commits**.
 The contribution graph also shows that the commits were made during several different weeks, with the highest activity occurring in the most recent week shown.

 The contributor's activity includes **3,038 additions** and **1,218 deletions**.
 This indicates that a significant amount of code or project content has been added and modified in the repository.